CHAPTERS

 “Thanks, sweetie.”

 The night swallowed him.
-Rain misted the air—fine, relentless, indifferent to umbrellas.
+Rain misted the air, fine and relentless, indifferent to umbrellas.

 Max used to say the city looked different in the rain.
 Like it was trying to start over.